 Remember that the par value of a stock is usually a small amount (e.g., $0.10 or $0.01) that appears on stock certificates.
 In some cases, the par value can even be lower than $0.01.
 The par value must not be confused with the market value of shares.
 Par value indicates the minimum value at which a company may sell its shares to investors.
 On the other hand, the market value of shares is determined by the transactions occurring in the market.

 Additional paid-in capital is recorded on a company’s balance sheet under the stockholders’ equity section.
 The account for the additional paid-in capital is created every time when a company issues new shares to or repurchases its shares from shareholders.
 Note that the transactions with the company’s shares in the secondary market do not affect the company’s paid-in capital since it does not receive any cash for the transactions.

 Contributed capital (also known as the paid-in capital) is the total value of a company’s equity purchased by investors directly from a company.
 In other words, it indicates the total amount of money that the shareholders paid to a company to acquire their stakes in it.
 A company’s contributed capital includes the value paid for equity through initial public offerings (IPOs), direct public offerings, and public listings.
 Essentially, contributed capital includes both the par value of share capital (common stock) and the value above par value (additional paid-in capital).

-Contributed capital is reported on the balance sheet under the stockholders’ equity section.
-On the balance sheet, the contributed capital is reported under two separate accounts: common stock account and additional paid-in capital.
+Contributed capital is reported on the balance sheet under the shareholders’ equity section.
+On the balance sheet, the contributed capital contains two separate accounts: common stock account and additional paid-in capital.